tphan5901/D287-Java-Frameworks/README.md

 </head>
 <body class = "container p-5">
     <p>
     Computer supply Store.
-We offer the best deals on pc components.
+We offer the best deals on computer/phone & electronic components.
+We sell directly from the manufacturing facility, no added cost through the supply chain.
     </p>

-    <a href="/mainscreen">Link to Main Screen</a>
+    <a href="http://localhost:8080/">Link to Main Screen</a>
 </body>
 </html>